jd-coderepos/sota/codalab/README.md

    - Create a `*.zip` file of all output subdirectories as shown in `sample-submission.zip`.
 The naming of the zipped file is not relevant.
 On Codalab, assuming you are registered to the SOTA? task, navigate to the `Participate` tab and select `Submit/View Results` to submit your zip file.

 Note: Submitting the `sample-submission.zip` provided in this repository, during the practice phase until the end of April 22nd, as it is will result in an evaluation score of 100%, as this file is an exact replica of the validation set, merely copying over the `annotations.json` files.

+The official evaluation script used for ``SOTA?'' is also publicly released [here](https://github.com/Kabongosalomon/scoring_program/blob/main/evaluation.py).

+## Other

+### How to organize a challenge on CodaLab Competitions

+To host your own competitions, follow the [step-by-step guide](https://github.com/codalab/competition-examples/blob/master/TUTORIAL.md) provided by the developers at Codalab.
+The competition configuration `.yaml` for SOTA? is publicly released in this folder within the `online-competition-site` subfolder.